Please enable JavaScript to view the comments powered by Disqus.

 4. Voila!

 I added the JS snippet into the “Post Signature.”
-Any contents in that field should be rendered in each post.
+Any content in that field should be rendered in each post.

 Well... apparently, any contents but <script></script> 🤦♂️

 Sigh.
 That is quite limiting.
 It was an intentional decision in the name of security.
-I think the rationale was reasonable.
-But I'm not sure I agree with the solution.
+The rationale was reasonable.
+But I disagree with the solution.
 The argument is invalid when WriteFreely is in single-user mode.

 I see a couple of ways to achieve my goal: